apache/camel-website/content/blog/2021/12/log4j2/index.md

 ### 3rd party components with transitive dependency on log4j-core

-There are two Camel components, camel-nsq and camel-corda which have a dependenc on log4j-core by their 3rd party library.
+There are two Camel components, camel-nsq and camel-corda which have a dependency on log4j-core by their 3rd party library.
 Those libraries do not actively use log4j-core, but rely only on log4j-api.
 Therefore the maintainers of those projects should correct this in their projects.